 2. Watch the sunrise/sunset

-Visiting Yangshuo gives you the opportunity to see the sunrise in the east.
-Interestingly though, you can also watch it set, and the experience is truly magical.
-If you want to relax and appreciate the beauty of these powerful dusk and dawn moments, you should be sure to plan to spend some of your morning or evening hours in Yangshuo.
-Some of the best places to watch the sunrise/sunset include:
+Yangshuo’s distinctive limestone mountains make for some of the most awe inspiring sunrises and sunsets in all of China.
+If you want to relax and soak in these magical dusk and dawn moments, be sure to plan to spend some of your morning or evening hours in Yangshuo.
+The best places to watch the sunrise/sunset include: